eunomia-bpf/eunomia-bpf/README.md

 The toolchain can be used as a docker to generate pre-compiled eBPF data in one command:

-see the toolchains [ebpm-bootstrap](https://github.com/eunomia-bpf/ebpm-bootstrap) for details.
+see the compile toolchains [eunomia-cc](https://github.com/eunomia-bpf/eunomia-cc) for details.

 you can also simply use the [ebpm-template](https://github.com/eunomia-bpf/ebpm-template) repo as a template in github, just push to it and github action can help you compile CO-RE ebpf code!